Kirk Cousins Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- Cousins averaged 193.4 passing yards per game in eight matchups against the Bears, 65.1 yards fewer than his over/under for Sunday.
+- In eight matchups against the Bears, Cousins averaged 193.4 passing yards per game, 64.1 yards below his over/under in Sunday's game.

-- Cousins threw a touchdown pass six times and multiple TDS four times over four of those outings against the Bears.
+- Cousins threw a touchdown pass six times and multiple TDS four times over four of those matchups against the Bears.

 - Note: Cousins' stats vs. Bears date back to 2016.